Battle of Stoney Creek: Battle

 The British left their camp at Burlington Heights at 11:30 p.m. on 5 June.
 While Vincent was the senior officer present, the troops were placed under the conduct and direction of Lieutenant Colonel Harvey, who led them silently toward Stoney Creek.
 They had removed the flints from their muskets to ensure that there were no accidental discharges and dared not utter even a whisper.
 A sentry post of American soldiers was surprised and either captured or killed by bayonet.
-Billy Green is said to have bayoneted one of the American sentries personally, although this is not mentioned in any official British record.
+Green is said to have bayoneted one of the American sentries personally, although this is not mentioned in any official British record.
 The British continued advancing toward the American campfires in silence.
 However at the repeated urging of Second Lieutenant Ephraim Shaler, the U.S. 25th Regiment which had earlier been camped there had been moved from their previous exposed position, leaving behind only the cooks who were preparing the troops' meal for the next day.
 Shaler had returned to the original position when he heard a sentry cry out as he was being tomahawked after being shot with an arrow from one of John Norton's small band of First Nations warriors.

 Around the same time, a group of Vincent's staff officers who had come forward to watch the action let out a cheer.
 Their men took up the cheer, relieving their tension but depriving them of the element of surprise that was their primary advantage given the lopsided number of troops they faced.
 Instead of striking fear in their adversaries, the yells served to direct their attention to where the British were, helping the rousing troops to focus their attention and musket fire and making it nearly impossible for officers' orders to be heard above the din.
 Any hope of catching the Americans unaware and bayoneting them in their sleep was now lost and the British fixed their flints to their muskets and attacked.
 Lieutenant James Fitzgibbon and three sergeants of the Light Company of the 49th were able to keep their men from taking up the shout "until a late stage of the affair, when firing on our side became general".
 Gradually, the American troops began to recover from the initial surprise, recover their poise and start firing at the attacking British, at times from as far away as 200 yd.
 The American artillery also entered the fray after having previously been rendered useless due to the dampness settling into the powder.